p30arena/meow_do/memory-bank/projectbrief.md

     *   Tasks can be copied to the next day (recurring tasks).
     *   Tasks can have an optional `deadline`.
     *   Tasks have a `status` (`pending`, `started`, `failed`, `done`).
+    *   Tasks will have a `priority` (default 1, highest 10).
+    *   Users can "start" and "stop" tasks, with tracking records inserted on start and updated on stop.
+    *   The application will provide a summary of time spent for each task based on the current day, month, and year, displayed in a bar chart using Recharts.

+4.  **User Preferences:** Users can specify and store their timezone preference.

 ## Tech Stack